mrun0205/IFCB_FieldGuide/README.md

 ​       Set # of syringes to 0 in IFCBacquire before disconnecting from monitor.

-- If using Linux OS on the IFCB:
+- If using **Linux OS** on the IFCB:

-  Check VNC viewer to see if port 5800-5900 have been assigned to the IFCB.
+  Check VNC server settings to see if port 5800-5900 have been assigned to the IFCB.

   Run the following commands in Terminal/UXTerm to make sure the system does not enter any hibernation/sleep states